 One final warning: One of the nice things about Fitch is that it will give you instant feedback about whether your proof is correct.
-This is a valuable checking with Con mechanisms using Fitch as a crutch learning tool, but it can be misused.
+This is a valuable learning tool, but it can be misused.
 You should not use Fitch as a crutch, trying out rule applications and letting Fitch tell you if they are correct.
-If you do this, then you are not really learning the system $\mathcal{F}$ .
+If you do this, then you are not really learning the system \mathcal{F} .
 One way to check up on yourself is to write a formal proof out on paper every now and then.
 If you try this and find you can't do it without Fitch's help, then you are using Fitch as a crutch, not a learning tool.